goodylili/HackerGo/README.md

 I'm working on a tutorial on how to build CLI apps in Go, you'll find it here and on my socials soon.

 ## Contributions
-Pull requests and contributions are welcome on this repository and any other repositories on my page 💙
+Pull requests and contributions are welcome on this repository, and any other repositories on my page 💙